 The ERO Metric Sub-TLV advertises the cost of an ERO path.
 It is used to compare the cost of a given source/destination path.
-A router SHOULD advertise the ERO Metric Sub-TLV in an advertised ERO TLV.
+ERO Metric Sub-TLV is an option sub-TLV.
 The cost of the ERO Metric Sub-TLV SHOULD be set to the cumulative IGP or TE path cost of the advertised ERO.
 Since manipulation of the Metric field may attract or repel traffic to and from the advertised segment, it MAY be manually overridden.